elasticio/api-docs/source/includes/_workspaces.md

 ## What is a Workspace unit?

-bla-bla-bla

-All members of a Workspace would have their access level or roles.
-Currently, there are only 3 roles:
+A workspace is a space where every user can work on an integration project independently or in collaboration with other users.
+Every user is a member of at least one Workspace, but, each Workspace can have more than one member.
+All members of a Workspace have their access level or roles.
+There are only 3 roles:

 - Workspace Admin - this role gives the holder all the rights within the Workspace unit
-- Integrator - this role is usually granted for designing the integration process by building the flows, etc
+- Integrator - this role is granted for designing the integration process by building the flows, etc
-- Guest - this role gives view-only rights to examine the work done by Integrators
+- Guest - this role gives view-only rights to examine the work by Integrators

 Each role is limited to the given Workspace only.
-The same user in the platform can have different roles in different Workspaces
+The same user in the platform can have different roles in different Workspaces.

 Request / Role|  Workspace Admin | Integrator | Guest|
 ---------- |:------------:| :-----------:| :----------:|